reconurge/rangebuster/README.md

 ## Quick run

-A script `run.sh` is provided to run this tool as simple as possible.
+A script `run.sh` is provided to run this tool as simply as possible.
 Simply:

 ```bash
 chmod +x run.sh